-Import / Transit Requirements for Cats and Dogs into Canada
+Import / Transit Requirements for Cats and Dogs into New Zealand

 A microchip should be implanted before or at the same time of the rabies vaccination.